 New York City is like Disneyworld for foodies.
 From incredible dollar-slice pizzas to unassuming holes in the wall all the way to the top Michelin-starred restaurants, there is no shortage of incredible food in the city that never sleeps.
 But forking over money for the bill after an indulgent meal in some of the city's best restaurants can be a difficult pill to swallow.
 Most visitors gulp at the sight of a $17 dollar cocktail, but in NYC, it's merely the default price—and dishes are no cheaper.

 That said, there is also a common misconception that Michelin-starred restaurants in New York are necessarily expensive.
 Yes, it's true that a meal at Masa—arguably the best 26-course omakase in the city—will set you back between $400 and $750 a person.
 But on the other side of town, Tim Ho Wan, a Hong Kong dim sum outpost that has one Michelin star in its own city, was named the world's cheapest Michelin star meal.

 When guesstimating the price of your next Michelin-starred meal, let the number of stars guide you.
 Typically, the lower the star count, the more affordable the meal.
 And since the Michelin guide also has a five-point comfort and quality rating system for restaurants that don't meet the star-requirements (but are still delicious and worth the detour), you know that a one-star meal will still be incredible.

 So get ready to treat yourself to some of our favorite meals out of the 72 Michelin-starred restaurants in New York—you'll be glad you did.

 The Rating: "Exceptional cuisine, worth a special journey," notes the Michelin guide.
-Currently, there are five restaurants in New York City that hold three stars.
+As of 2019, there are five restaurants in New York City that hold three stars.

 What Michelin Says: "Like a wild mushroom after spring rain, Chef César Ramirez's new home for his incomparable Chef’s Table has sprung up in Hell's Kitchen, seemingly overnight."